jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 load/store double execute in 2 cycles (applies to FPU)

-load/store multiple of x registers execute in exactly x cycles (applis to FPU)
+load/store multiple of x registers execute in exactly x cycles (also applies to FPU)

 ## fpu